cdutboy928/notes/wifi_hacking/AWS.md

     * Example 4: Launch Spot Instances Using the Lowest Price Allocation Strategy
 ###### [Connect to Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)
 ####### [Connecting to Your Linux Instance Using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)
-####### keeping alive online
-* use `ssh -i path/to/pem -o serveraliveinterval=60 ubuntu@34.201.59.34` to keep alive online.
-* add
-      `ServerAliveInterval 120`
-      `ServerAliveCountMax 1200`
-  to `~/.ssh/config` (create the file if it does not exist)

-        echo 'ServerAliveInterval 30' | sudo tee -a ~/.ssh/config
-        echo 'ServerAliveCountMax 1200' | sudo tee -a ~/.ssh/config
-`ServerAliveCountMax` by default this is set to 3.
-Therefore once the `ServerAliveInterval` has sent 3 small packs of info to your server it will then automatically log out.
-Setting it to 1200 means this process will have to occur at least 1200 times.
-In short you should be connected at least 30*1200 seconds (10 hours).
-* use screen
 ######## Prerequisites
 ######## Connecting to Your Linux Instance
 ######## Transferring Files to Linux Instances from Linux Using SCP
-Add `-r` to transfer one or more directories.
 ###### [Stop and Start Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html)
 ####### Overview
 ####### Stopping and Starting Your Instances